National Lampoon's Christmas Vacation (1989) / Comedy

 Screenplay: John Hughes

-National Lampoonís Christmas Vacation is the perhaps best of the Vacation sequels, and somehow, the one that feels the most different from the others, probably because it doesnít actually involve the Griswold family actually traveling anywhere.
-Itís become kind of a lowbrow Christmas standard for folks who arenít into watching the old black-and-white classics, and those who want something easy for even the littlest ones to understand, and I guess it delivers enough laughs and Christmas cheer for most viewers.
+National Lampoonís Christmas Vacation is the perhaps best of the Vacation sequels, and, somehow, the one that feels the most different from the others, probably because it doesnít actually involve the Griswold family actually traveling anywhere.
+You definitely don't need to see the prior two films in the Vacation series to understand this entry.
+Itís become kind of a lowbrow Christmas standard for folks who arenít into watching the old black-and-white classics,plus those who want something easy for even the littlest ones to understand, and I guess it delivers enough laughs and Christmas cheer for most viewers.
 I honestly am a little perplexed by the appeal of it to some people, but I suppose it is light, silly and has some fun moments, so Iíll give the fans of it the benefit of the doubt.
 I kinda like itÖin a way.
 A really small way.

-There isnít really much of a plot.
-The Griswolds invite their relatives over for Christmas, most of whom are annoying or overbearing.
-Clark (Chevy Chase, Funny Farm) spends much of his time doing dumb things, like buy a gargantuan Christmas tree, put a myriad of lights on his house, sled down a mountain at hyperspeed, torch a cat, chase a squirrel, etc.
+There isnít really much of a plot, as scripted by 80s film maestro John Hughes (adapting his own short story as published in National Lampoon magazine in 1980), as the film coasts with general setups to pratfalls and various calamities to befall Clark, usually of his own making.
+The Griswolds invite their relatives over for Christmas, most of whom are annoying or overbearing, while the climax of the film hinges on whether Clsrk will receive the Christmas bonus necessary for him to make sure he can provide a quality Christmas for everyone expecting proper presents and food on the table.
+Clark (Chevy Chase, Funny Farm) spends much of his time doing dumb things, like purchasing a gargantuan Christmas tree, putting a myriad of lights on his house, sledding down a mountain at hyper speed, torching a cat, chasing a squirrel, etc.